-- In the principal market for the asset or liability - In the absence of a principal market, in the most advantageous market for the asset or liability
+- in the principal market for the asset or liability; or - in the absence of a principal market, in the most advantageous market for the asset or liability.

 The principal or the most advantageous market must be accessible by the Company.